LeonardosGitHub/agility2018_iControl_LX_Lab/docs/class1/module5/lab4.rst

       :align: center
       :scale: 50%

+   ..
+NOTE:: In this and subsequent steps, please take a moment to review the content of each request in Postman.
+This will help familiarize you with REST API syntax, as well as how to interact with the REST API from a third-party client.

 #.
 This will generate a token used to authenticate future REST calls from Postman.

 #.
 Select ``Step2: Increase token from BIG-IP`` from the collections tab, then select